USS Comstock (LSD-19)

 USS Comstock (LSD-19) was a Casa Grande-class dock landing ship of the United States Navy.
 She was the first navy ship named in honor of the Comstock Lode in Nevada, discovered in 1859, which was one of the richest deposits of precious metals known in the world.

-As of 2011, the ship is in active service at Republic of China Navy as ROCS Chung Cheng (LSD-191).
+The ship later saw active service with the Republic of China Navy as ROCS Chung Cheng (LSD-191), until it was retired in 2012 and intentionally sunk as an artificial reef in 2015.

 USS Comstock (LSD-19)

-Comstock was launched on 28 April 1945 by Newport News Shipbuilding and Dry Dock Co., Newport News, Va., sponsored by Mrs. H. O. Redue, Jr.; and commissioned on 2 July 1945.
+Comstock was launched on 28 April 1945 by Newport News Shipbuilding and Dry Dock Co., Newport News, Va., sponsored by Mrs. H. O. Redue Jr.; and commissioned on 2 July 1945.

 1945 – 1950

 Comstock sailed from Norfolk on 6 September 1945 and after calling at Pearl Harbor en route, arrived at Okinawa October 20 to join in the occupation activities of amphibious forces in China and Japan.
 She served in the Far East until 1946, then returned to the west coast, entering Puget Sound Naval Shipyard on 26 May for conversion to a boat pool ship.

 After operating along the west coast, Comstock trained in the Hawaiian Islands from July 1947.
 Between 28 November 1947 and 31 May 1948 she furnished boat pool services to Joint Task Force 7 for Operation Sandstone, the atomic weapons tests at Eniwetok.
 After calling at Yokosuka, Japan, she returned to San Francisco on 17 June and alternated local operations on the west coast with six brief tours of duty in the western Pacific until the outbreak of the Korean War.